Deon-Trevor/Sync_Pundit/README.md

 </a>

-This is where i host my resume and blog posts.
+This is where i host my resume.
 Fell free to contribute ideas and whatnot